 Lorcet addiction statistics tell us that most of the people who use this medication recreationally are between the ages of 18 and 25 years old.
-Also, in 2004, there were more than 1.3 million ER visits because of prescription drug abuse, and 33% of them were because of opiate drugs such as Lorcet.
+This drug is more popular among the younger generations.

 Lorcet is a prescription narcotic drug that is often given to those who are suffering from intense pain.
 The pain might be acute or chronic, but either way, this is not a medication that should be given for a long period of time.
 Lorcet is a combination of hydrocodone and acetaminophen, and it’s sold under a few other brand names, such as:

-Lorcet actually works really well when it’s used for its intended purpose.
-It does produce a sense of euphoria, which is why people often keep going back to use it over and over again.
+Lorcet works really well when it’s used for its intended purpose.
+It does produce a sense of euphoria, which is why people often keep going back to it over and over again.
 It’s very easy for Lorcet abuse to become a Lorcet addiction.